 UNDP is the United Nations' global development network available to the UN system.
 Advocating for change and connecting countries to share knowledge, experience and resources to help people build a better life.
 Present in 177 countries and territories, its programme in Cameroon is focused on the implementation of programs to help improve living conditions of poor and to support the process of human development, sustainable and equitable.

 The Ministry is responsible for the coordinated development of all transportation.
-It maintains and regulates the organization and the functioning of air, rail, road and maritime transport.
+It maintains and regulates the organization, and the functioning of air, rail, road and maritime transport.
 It formulates and implements legislative and statutory measures relating to transport safety.
-The Ministry is responsible for civil aviation and river and maritime navigations.
-Contact: mintrans [at] camnet.cm
+The Ministry is responsible for civil aviation as well as river and maritime navigations.

 The Ministry of Territorial Administration and Decentralization is under the authority of the Minister of Territorial Administration and Decentralization assisted by the Minister Delegate in charge of Regional and Local Authorities.
 The Ministry is responsible for the preparation, implementation and assessment of Government policy on territorial administration, civil protection and decentralization.

 The Ministry is in charge of implementing and developing government policies and programmes in higher education.
-It studies and advises the government on ways to adapt the higher education system to national social and economic realities particularly on the appropriateness of the higher education to the needs of the national economy.
+It studies and advises the government on ways to adapt the higher education system to national social and economic realities; particularly on the appropriateness of higher education in regards to the needs of the national economy.
 The Ministry works in partnership with both the public and the private sector.
 Website: http://www.minesup.gov.cm/